Age needs one voice. Now it has:

 The age at which you can claim State Pension is changing.
 It is currently 65 for men.
 State Pension age for women is gradually increasing from 60 and will reach 65 by November 2018.
 State Pension age for both men and women will then increase to 66 by October 2020 and after that to at least 68.

-The Government has also published a White Paper outlining proposals to introduce a flat-rate, single-tier State Pension
+The Government is also putting through a Pensions Bill, outlining proposals to introduce a flat-rate, single-tier State Pension.

-Find out how the new State Pension White Paper affects you
+Find out how the new State Pension reforms affects you

 For more information, download the following: